 - Learn leadership skills to promote equity in boardrooms and offices, classrooms and communities.

 - Discover ways to effectively engage with people and communities of color in government and business.

 - Examine and address issues of racial equity in PreK-12 and post-secondary education, including teacher preparation, student achievement and experience, special education, English language learning, and models for student equity leadership.

 - Gain insight into how media communicates and influences belief, thought and relationships with identity, power and privilege.

 - Explore innovative strategies for advancing equity through technology.

 - Talk about race at the intersection of culture, education and politics for Latinx and Indigenous children, families and communities.

-We invite you to join us this fall in New Orleans, Louisiana for to hear from some of the leading voices on racial equity, to share leadership strategies, to be inspired by performing artists and talented NOLA area students, and to celebrate the efforts currently underway around the country and abroad, to build bridges not fences.
+We invite you to join us this fall in Austin, Texas for to hear from some of the leading voices on racial equity, to share leadership strategies, to be inspired by performing artists and talented Austin area students, and to celebrate the efforts currently underway around the country and abroad, to build bridges not fences.